Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 Additional examples of Mininet scripts may be found in [`mininet/examples`](https://github.com/mininet/mininet/tree/master/examples).

 The examples are intended to be educational as they demonstrate different ways that the Mininet API may be used.
+We encourage you to try both *reading* the Python code and *running* the examples themselves.
+If they don't work for some reason, see if you can figure out why!

 You may find some of them (e.g. [`consoles.py`](https://github.com/mininet/mininet/tree/master/examples/consoles.py)) to be interesting demonstrations that you can build upon.